What Affects My Insurance Rate?

 Individual vs Family Enrollment

 Some plans come with a high premium but provide outstanding coverage.
 Other plans have low premiums but higher deductibles and out-of-pocket costs.
-A “Gold” plan will cost more than a “Silver” plan because the Gold plan has a lower deductible.
-A Silver plan will cost more than a “Bronze” plan because the Silver plan has a lower deductible.
+A “Gold” plan will cost more than a “Silver” plan because generally the Gold plan has a lower deductible.
+A Silver plan will cost more than a “Bronze” plan because the Silver plan generally has a lower deductible.

 Factors that Cannot Affect Your Premium